Newberg History, Family Crest & Coats of Arms

 The surname Newberg was first found in Bavaria, where the name Nueberg was anciently associated with the tribal conflicts of the area.
 They declared allegiances to many nobles and princes of early history, lending their influence in struggles for power and status within the region.
 They branched into many houses, and their contributions were sought by many leaders in their search for power.

-Important Dates for the Newberg family
+Early History of the Newberg family

 This web page shows only a small excerpt of our Newberg research.
 Another 117 words (8 lines of text) covering the years 1697 and 1792 are included under the topic Early Newberg History in all our PDF Extended History products and printed products wherever possible.